Student-Centered Advising Approach for Academic Success

 Consider thinking about:

 Student-centered advising is grounded in the philosophy that every student should have a successful experience.
 It’s not just about helping them pass their tests and get into college, but also about making sure they have the resources to build a successful career later in life.
+Transfer students and international students benefit from targeted academic advising that addresses their unique transitional needs at important transition points.

 The Challenges of Student-Centered Advising